FEMR/femr/README.md

 ### Dependencies

 * [Play Framework](http://www.playframework.com/)

-### Technical Specification
-For further specification of tEMR contributions, please see the tEMRTechSpec.pdf file.

 ### Contributing
 For more information on contributing, please see the CONTRIBUTING.md file.
 For details regarding installation and deployment, continue reading.